edodm85/CameraWIFI/README.md

 ## How does it work?

-1. Connect Phone and PC over the same network
+1. Connect Phone and PC over the same WIFI network

-2. Open the Application Camera WIFI on phone
+2. Open the Application "Camera WIFI" on phone

 ![](Resources/Screen1%20CameraWIFI.png)